nicolaNak/ImageToPointCloud/README.md

 self.separationValue affects how far apart the points are, if you increase widthValue increase this as well self.widthValue affects how many points are created self.cutoffThreshold affects where B&W images points are not added to the point cloud

+Covered by MIT license, feel free to utilize this if you need it